Jan-H-Christensen/DB_assignment/README.md

-# Manual Database Migration
+# **Manual Database Migration**

+## **Setting Up an E-Commerce Database in SQL Server Management Studio**

-This is a short instruction how to setup a small e-commerce db in microsoft sql server management by using a script
+This guide demonstrates how to set up a simple e-commerce database in SQL Server Management Studio (SSMS) using scripts.

+## **Prerequisites**

+- Microsoft SQL Server Management Studio installed.
+- Basic understanding of SQL.

-## Initial Schema Setup
+## **Initial Schema Setup**

-1. open you sql server management
+1. **Open SSMS:** Launch SQL Server Management Studio.
-2. create a new query
+2. **create a New Query:** Connect to your desired database server and create a new query window.
+3. **Initial Schema Setup:**
-3. then run the script [e_commerce_setup.sql](https://github.com/Jan-H-Christensen/DB_assignment/blob/manual/initial-schema/e_commerce_setup.sql) file
+   - and paste the contents of the script [e_commerce_setup.sql](https://github.com/Jan-H-Christensen/DB_assignment/blob/manual/initial-schema/e_commerce_setup.sql) file into the query window.
+   - Execute the script by clicking the "Run" button (or pressing F5).
+This script creates the initial tables for your e-commerce database

-## Add Product Categories
+## **Add Product Categories**

 1. create a new query
-2. then run the script [add_categorie_db.sql](https://github.com/Jan-H-Christensen/DB_assignment/blob/manual/add-categorie/add_categorie_db.sql) file
+2. and paste the contents of the script [add_categorie_db.sql](https://github.com/Jan-H-Christensen/DB_assignment/blob/manual/add-categorie/add_categorie_db.sql) file
 3. for now your db diagram should look like this

 ![Image of the created tbl category](https://github.com/Jan-H-Christensen/DB_assignment/blob/main/adding%20category%20tbl.png)

-## Implement Product Ratings
+## **Implement Product Ratings**

 1. create a new query
-2. then run the script [add_tbl_ProductRating.sql](https://github.com/Jan-H-Christensen/DB_assignment/blob/manual/add-ratings/add_tlb_ProductRating.sql) file
+2. and paste the contents of the script [add_tbl_ProductRating.sql](https://github.com/Jan-H-Christensen/DB_assignment/blob/manual/add-ratings/add_tlb_ProductRating.sql) file
 3. in the end your db diagram should look like this

 ![Image of the created tbl](https://github.com/Jan-H-Christensen/DB_assignment/blob/main/adding%20product%20tbl.png)

-## Merge and Conflict Resolution
+## **Merge and Conflict Resolution**

-1. make sure your in the main branch by typ git checkout main
+1. make sure you are in the main branch by typ git checkout main
-2. then you can start merging the branches into the mein by
+2. then you can start merging the branches into the main by
    - git merge manual/initial-schema
    - git merge manual/add-categorie
    - git merge manual/add-ratings